 Streatham Campus, Exeter

-- participation in joint seminar programmes offering insights into a very wide range of research cultures and specialisms
+- joint seminar programmes offering opportunities to benefit from participation in a very wide range of research cultures and specialisms